Ralph Bernard Wolfe -- Bowman

 BOWMAN -- Ralph Bernard Wolfe, 53, of 113 Arant Drive, died Nov.
 8, 2020, at Prisma Health Richland.

-Friends may call at the residence and the funeral home.
+Viewing will be held from 1 to 6 p.m.
+Friday, Nov.
+13, 2020.
+Friends may call at the residence and at the funeral home.
 The family will only be accepting immediate family and friends due to COVID-19.
 Everyone must wear a mask.

 Obituaries Newsletter